A Breakdown of TDD Over the Years (2000-2009)

 • 6 Toys R Us 6-packs are released, but these packs are now almost entirely reprints

 • Ridiculously Awesome re-branding initiative takes off: The first crew of RA dudes is released, again just 6 dudes.
-But, now each dude has a hole in their back, a plug-in display stand with a cut-out cardboard background and an accessory (i.e trashcan, mailbox, etc.)
+But, now each dude had a hole in their back, a plug-in display stand with a cut-out cardboard background and an accessory (i.e trashcan, mailbox, etc.)

 • The Vanformer action set is released